jraby/1brc/README.md

 ```

 The minimum measurement is `-99.9` and the maximum is `99.9`.
+There are about 300 unique "stations" in the dataset.

 The program must do its works at runtime, it is not permitted to bake results or tables into the program.